 Towards the end, add the other half of the tomato and half a dozen lightly chopped cloves of garlic.

-Notice this dish has five acknowledged functional foods that prevent disease and promote health.
+Notice this dish has five acknowledged functional foods that prevent disease and promote wellness.
 Onion and garlic, apple and celery, and of course the tomato.
-Research shows that eight per day will decrease the likelihood of death from all causes by a massive 33%.
-Here you already have five of them in one dish.
+Research shows that eight per day will decrease the likelihood of death from all causes by a massive 33 percent.
+Here you already have more than half of them in one dinner.

-Bernard Preston is the webmaster for the amazing site Chiropractic-Help.com that lies in the top 0.4% of all 70 million sites on the web, receiving 20,000 hits per day.
-This site gives you the background behind the man who is so passionate about a life without medication; that means plenty of exercise and a commitment to these top 7 functional foods for your health.
+Bernard Preston is the webmaster for the amazing site for DCs that lies in the top 0.4 percent of all 70 million sites on the web, receiving 20,000 hits per day.
+This gives you the background behind the man who is so passionate about a life without medication; that means plenty of exercise and a commitment to these top 7 functional foods for your health.

-There is unfortunately no compromise; follow the rules of better health or suffer the consequences.
-And, let's be honest; is it really that difficult to find or bake 100 percent whole wheat bread and free range eggs, and enjoy tomatoes and avocados on a regular basis?
-Is taking a short walk every day that painful that we'd rather risk getting the dreaded A or having a heart attack?
+There is unfortunately no compromise; follow the rules of greater well-being or suffer the consequences.
+And, let us be honest; is it really that difficult to find or bake 100 percent whole wheat bread and free range eggs, and enjoy tomatoes and avocados on a regular basis?
+Is taking a short walk every day so onerous that we'd rather risk getting the dreaded A or having a heart attack?

-This 'alternate' way of life of enjoying these top 7 functional foods for your health, taking plenty of exercise and regular holidays... is it such a burden?
+Is this alternate way of life of enjoying these top 7 functional foods on a regular basis, taking plenty of exercise and enjoying regular holidays such a burden?

-Here she who must be obeyed and I have not darkened the door of a doctor's office in the last twelve months, and take no medication; I promise you this 'heavy' way of life pays huge dividends!
-A PSA way off scale on the low side, cholesterol that is dangerously low... life is good.
+She who must be obeyed and I have not darkened the door of a doctor's office in the last twelve months, and take no medication; I promise you this "heavy" way of life pays huge dividends.
+A PSA way off scale on the low side, cholesterol that is dangerously low are just two of the benefits; life is good.